Skip to main content

 • ₹75,000 standard deduction

-• Full income tax rebate under Section 87A for taxable income up to ₹12 lakh — meaning zero tax
+• Section 87A rebate making income up to ₹12 lakh completely tax-free

-For most salaried employees earning up to ₹12 lakh, the new regime results in zero or near-zero tax without requiring any investment.
-Under the old regime, you’d need significant 80C investments, HRA claims, and other deductions to beat that.
+For most salaried employees under ₹12 lakh, the new regime means zero tax without investing a single rupee in 80C instruments.
+Under the old regime, you’d need significant 80C investments, HRA claims, and other deductions to match that outcome.

-Use our Tax Regime Comparison tool to calculate which regime saves you more with your specific numbers.
-Don’t assume — the answer changes based on your salary structure.
+Use our Tax Regime Comparison tool to calculate which regime saves more for your exact numbers.
+Don’t assume.

 Best 80C Strategy by Income Level